When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 When live streaming, one of the most overlooked elements is lights.
 A good lighting setup can do so much for your video.
 It makes your video look more professional.

-If you’re conducting a conference or an online class, good lighting can enhance viewer engagement, and if you’re streaming publicly, this can also attract a larger audience.
+Good lighting can enhance viewer engagement during a conference or an online class, and if you’re streaming publicly, this can also attract a larger audience.

 One of the famous and budget-friendly light setups is ring lights.
-These are okay.
-But a problem with it is it casts a circular light on your eyes.
-It’s bad if you’re wearing glasses.
-It could be distracting.
-If you want to add lights, our recommendation will be the Elgato Key Light.
+These are okay, but a problem with them is that they cast a circular light on your eyes.
+This is bad if you’re wearing glasses, and it could be distracting.
+If you want to add lights, our recommendation is the Elgato Key Light.

 5. Software